SJFC/sjc-portfolio/README.md

 This site was built as a deliberate artistic and academic object, not only as a container for work.
 The design system, scroll behaviours, and visual language were developed in parallel with — and in response to — the practice it documents.
 The site is intended to be *entered* rather than encountered: text-light, image-beautiful, with interactions that carry conceptual weight rather than merely organising content.

-The three case studies documented here are:
+The three case studies documented here make one connected argument — that classification without changed conditions is containment, not care — asked of three different materials: the photograph, the plant, and the spreadsheet.

-- **Minor Deities: representations &c., under glass** — a magic lantern slideshow body of work shown at Hereford College of Arts, 2023
+- **Minor Deities: representations &c., under glass** — a magic lantern slideshow body of work shown in Hereford, 2023 (*critical spatial practice*)
-- **Botanica: A Data Humanist Question** — a living installation (in development, September 2025 launch)
+- **Botanica: a data humanist question** — a living installation, launching at h.Art, Hereford, September 2026 (*critical data visualisation*)
-- **Card Game** — in documentation
+- **Regulated Instruments: revealing layers** — a participatory consultation methodology applied to a regulated Access and Participation Plan (*participatory consultations*)

 ---

 ## Transparency statement: AI collaboration

 This site was built in active collaboration with **Claude** (Anthropic), an AI assistant, across a series of working sessions.
 I want to be explicit about what that collaboration involved, because transparency about AI use is both an ethical obligation and, in the context of this practice, a subject the work itself addresses.
+This approach was disclosed to the course tutor at the outset of the project.

 ### What Claude contributed